hwikgren/PNANetwork/DocumentNameExtraction/Readme.md

 Document names are on their own lines that start with '@@'
 * Ignore document names that are on the "Do not collect list"
 	* This is done in the code, but the list can be seen in DoNoCollect.txt file
+	* The ignored documents are primarily king lists, eponym lists, and royal inscriptions, because the co-occurrence of two persons in these texts does not indicate that the persons were in contact with each other.
+Some texts were ignored because it was impossible to know if the document name refers to one or more texts.
 * @@-names inside parenthesis are also ignored
 * If line contains '=', i.e. there are duplicate names for the document
 	* we select the first one but save the information on the duplicate name as well